8 Best Breadmakers in Australia (2025)

 Cons of Mistral MBM496B Bread Maker

-Despite its price point, we felt the following could be improved:
+Despite its price point, we felt Mistral could improve the following:

 #1 - Lack of Auto-Dispenser

-The bread maker includes no Auto-Dispenser, which is a handy feature that automatically adds ingredients like nuts or fruits into the dough at the right time during the kneading process.
+The bread maker lacks an Auto-Dispenser, a handy feature that automatically adds ingredients like nuts or fruits to the dough at the right time during the kneading process.

 #2 - Fragile Plastic Construction

-Like the TODO BM1331, it has a casing made of plastic that is somewhat delicate.
+Like the TODO BM1331, its plastic casing is somewhat delicate.
 This makes it more susceptible to damage during shipping or any other kind of impact during use.

 Overall Verdict